cbushdor/MyHeadersFill_file/headers/README.md

 ```

 and plugin will be installed in *~/.vim/plugged* if everything is well configured.
 First, go in vim type *:PlugInstall* and look plugin is installing itself.

-# CONFIGURATION
-To make the plugin works, you need to put a variable in ~/.vimrc.
-For instance you can write at the commans line:

-        echo "let g:myEmail='my.ema@myaddr.com'" >>~/.vimrc

-or wirhin ~/.vimrc file:

-        let g:myEmail='my.ema@myaddr.com'

 # WATCHOUT
 Plugin under construction!